 (c) A description of the boundaries of the district, including the boundaries of benefit zones, proposed for establishment or extension in a manner sufficient to identify the affected property and businesses included, which may be made by reference to any plan or map that is on file with the clerk.
 The boundaries of a proposed property assessment district shall not overlap with the boundaries of another existing property assessment district created pursuant to this part.
 This part does not prohibit the boundaries of a district created pursuant to this part to overlap with other assessment districts established pursuant to other provisions of law, including, but not limited to, the Parking and Business Improvement Area Law of 1989 (Part 6 (commencing with Section 36500)).
-This part does not prohibit the boundaries of a business assessment district created pursuant to this part.
-This part does not prohibit the proving the boundaries of a business assessment district created pursuant to this part.
-This part does not prohibit the boundaries of a business assessment district created pursuant to this part.
-This part does not prohibit the boundaries of a business assessment district created pursuant to this part.
-This part does not prohibit the boundaries of a business assessment district created pursuant to this part.
-This part does not prohibit the boundaries of a business assessment district created pursuant to this part.
-This part does not prohibit the boundaries of a business assessment district created pursuant to this part to overlap with another business assessment district created pursuant to this part to overlap with another business assessment district created pursuant to this part to overlap with approperty assessment district created pursuant to this part to overlap with approperty assessment district created pursuant to this part to overlap with approperty assessment district created pursuant to this part to overlap with approperty assessment district created pursuant to this part.
+This part does not prohibit the boundaries of a business assessment district created pursuant to this part to overlap with another business assessment district created pursuant to this part does not prohibit the boundaries of a business assessment district created pursuant to this part does not prohibit the boundaries of a business assessment to this part.
+This part does not prohibit the boundaries of a business assessment district created pursuant to this part to overlap with a property assessment district created pursuant to this part.

-(d) The improvements, maintenance, and activities proposed for each year of operation of the district and the estimated cost thereof.
+(d) The improvements, maintenance, and activities proposed for each year of operation of the district and the maximum cost thereof.
 If the improvements, maintenance, and activities proposed for each year of operation are the same, a description of the first year's proposed improvements, maintenance, and activities and a statement that the same improvements, maintenance, and activities are proposed for subsequent years shall satisfy the requirements of this subdivision.